JedimasterRDW/proxmox_motioneye_container/README.md

 ```
 pip install --upgrade motioneye
 ```
-It wil let you know what it pdates if it is necessary and then your done.
+It wil let you know what it updates if it is necessary and then your done.